First Alert Weather Days for severe weather, extreme heat

 Download the First Alert Weather app for custom alerts

-The humidity builds back in Wednesday along with rounds of storms moving through the area.
-We are back into the pattern we saw a few weeks back with pulses of energy moving through the area bring waves of storms on and off through Friday when a cold front moves through bringing drier weather for the weekend.
-Nailing down the timing on these rounds of storms is the trickiest part of the forecast as we wait for them to develop upstream to our northwest and then travel down into our area.
-It does look like we could see a round of storms Wednesday between 9 AM and 1 PM and another round following quickly on it’s heels between 2 PM and 6 PM.
-Any storms we see Wednesday could have damaging winds and isolated large hail.
-Because of the early day storm potential, highs are in the 80s, but it’s rather humid.
+We are watching a complex of thunderstorms moving through Tennessee Thursday morning.
+These storms are making a run at the mountains but the question is how far into our area do they get before falling apart.
+This, along with the amount of cloud cover, plays a big role in how the rest of the day plays out.
+More morning storms and clouds, the lower the potential for severe weather in the afternoon.
+However, it’s important to note, the morning storms could be strong to severe as well.
+The models continue to struggle with the timing and track of the storms for Thursday.
+But current thinking is we see a complex of thunderstorms arrive in the mountains around 1 PM and race into the Upstate around 3 PM, jetting out of our area and into the Midlands by around 5 PM.

-Thursday’s forecast is rather uncertain.
-But as of right now, we are shift the focus of the First Alert Day from the heat to the severe weather potential.
-The timing of the storms is everything.
-If we get a round of storms in the morning, which most of the models are staying away from, it would bring down our high temperatures and keep things a little more stable.
-However, most of the models show the storms holding off until the afternoon.
-With this scenario, temperatures still heat up to the upper 80s to low 90s and then drop once the storms role in.
-But the heating of the day helps to enhance the instability which could lead to more organized severe weather Thursday afternoon.
-The main threat is damaging wind but large hail cannot be ruled out.
+Here’s the bottom line: any storms that develop late tonight through Thursday, regardless of time of day, have the potential to be severe.
+Damaging winds, large hail and even isolated tornadoes are possible in addition to torrential rain and frequent lightning.
+Make sure to stay weather aware, and be ready to head for cover when storms approach!

-Friday now looks like the hottest day of the week with highs in the mid 90s and heat indicies nearing 105 in the Upstate.
+Friday now looks like the hottest day of the week with highs in the mid 90s and heat indices in the triple digits in the Upstate.
 Keep in mind, a round of morning storms would bust this temperature forecast so there is still plenty of uncertainty.
-A cold front does move through the area on Friday bringing another round of storms, although as of right now, severe potential is low.
+A cold front does move through the area on Friday night bringing another round of storms, although as of right now, severe potential is low.

-Regardless of whether we see heat advisories or not, this is still a prolonged period of very hot weather.
+Regardless of whether we see heat advisories or not, Friday is hot and humid.
 Make sure you stay well hydrated, take frequent breaks from the heat, try to stay in the AC between noon and 6 PM when temperatures are the hottest and if you are outside, wear light color, light-weight, loose fitting clothing.
 Be sure to know the signs of heat exhaustion and heat stroke.
 And don’t forget about your pets, the elderly friends, family and neighbors and infants all of which are impacted more harshly by the heat.

-Behind the cold front this weekend, we trend drier, cooler and less humid.
+A few spotty showers could linger into the early hours of Saturday as the cold front exits the area.
+Behind the cold front, we trend drier, cooler and less humid for the weekend.
 Highs drop into the 80s area wide and the humidity falls to more comfortable levels.
-We can’t completely rule out a pop-up storm but overall, the weekend looks drier and sunny.
+We can’t completely rule out a pop-up storm in the afternoon but overall, the weekend looks drier and sunny.

 Copyright 2023 WHNS.
 All rights reserved.